 - Rusted or brittle metal on/around the door

 Garage door seal replacement is an integral part of maintaining your door and ensuring the longest lifespan possible.
-To ensure a tight, consistent seal, be sure to replace the entire section of weather stripping at the same time, even if only a small portion is affected.
+To ensure a tight, consistent seal, be sure to replace the entire section of weather stripping at the same time, even if only a small portion is affected, and make sure your measurements are correct to avoid waste.

-In the following sections, we’ll take a closer look at how to replace garage door seals and specific types of weather stripping.
-You’ll find information on a variety of topics, including:
+Let’s take a closer look at how to replace and install garage door seals for specific types of weather stripping.

 1. Garage Door Bottom Seals (Door Sweeps)